wel97459/FPGACosmacVIP/README.md

 I have found that these LCD's can still work at a SPI clock of 42Mhz and still be stable.

 ## External Hardware Connections
-The resistors for the video output where select based on trying different combinations of common resistors in LTSpice, to get the right voltages.
+The resistors for the video output where select based on trying different combinations of common resistors in LTSpice, to get the right voltages:

 ![Video Circuit](https://github.com/wel97459/FPGACosmacVIP/blob/main/docs/Video%20output%20circuit.png)

-Common layout of a 4x4 keypad matrix.
+Common layout of a 4x4 keypad matrix:

 ![Keypad Connections](https://github.com/wel97459/FPGACosmacVIP/blob/main/docs/Keypad%20circuit.png)

-This is the connection for the UPduino v3.
+This is the connection for the UPduino v3:

 ![UPduino Pinout](https://github.com/wel97459/FPGACosmacVIP/blob/main/docs/UP3%20pinout.png)